When to swim and snorkel Basking sharks?

 What time of year is best?

-It is very difficult to predict when the sharks will be around and conditions will be good!
+It is difficult to predict exactly when the sharks will be around and conditions will be good!
 But generally they appear mid to late May.
 Mid June can be the high point with the first week of July seeing them move on.
 But this is not guaranteed!
 They can also turn up briefly in large numbers in early September.
 If you have made a booking and in our honest opinion there is little chance of seeing them we give you the option to cancel at no cost.
-I have taken my best images in May (best visibility), have seen the largest sharks in mid July (9.5m) and counted the most in any one day in September - over 200!
+I have taken my best images in May (best visibility), have seen the largest sharks in mid July (9.5m) and counted the most in any one day in September - over 400!

 Rules